kerrj/yoloparser/README.md

 This is the source code behind http://boxesaroundrobots.com, including all training images and processed annotations.
 It is also the name of a personal project to educate FTC teams in how to use neural nets for image processing.

 ### Webpage endpoints
-* /: Main page for marking images
+* <a href="boxesaroundrobots.com">/: Main page for marking images</a>
-* /review: page for scrolling through annotated images and viewing their bounding boxes
+* <a href="boxesaroundrobots.com/review">/review: page for scrolling through annotated images and viewing their bounding boxes</a>
-* /getnumannotations: returns the number of annotated images
+* <a href="boxesaroundrobots.com/getnumannotations">/getnumannotations: returns the number of annotated images</a>
-* /remaining: returns the number of images left to be annotated
+* <a href="boxesaroundrobots.com/remaining">/remaining: returns the number of images left to be annotated</a>

 # Goals
 The long-term goal of this project is to give FTC teams a relatively streamlined interface to use neural networks for object detection during competitions.
 Broken down, this means my intention is to enable teams to: